pplonski/legal/data-processing-agreement.md

 *	enabling you to gain an easy overview of which of your organization’s different subscriptions and digital accounts each of your organization’s members has access to
 *	reporting
+* enabling you to see how much a service or subscription is used
+* enabling you to see that your members are living up to your security policy such as using two-factor authentication

 Our data processing includes the collection, storage, structuring in our system, deletion and destruction of data.
 We are permitted to let third parties process data on our behalf by appointment as subprocessor.
 The subprocessing shall be governed by a contract imposing the same data protection obligations as set out in this contract.